Positioning for the Future:

 (E)JES Web is a browser-based interface to (E)JES implemented in Java.
 Our intent is to create a de facto interface to (E)JES for users that are uncomfortable navigating traditional 3270 interfaces.
 The REST API backing this technology will provide a framework for the creation of Eclipse plug-ins, mobile applications, and other web services clients.

-IBM has given z/OS Java highly preferential treatment in z Systems hardware/software design and customer terms and conditions.
+IBM has given z/OS Java highly preferential treatment in IBM Z hardware/software design and customer terms and conditions.
 This trend is expected to continue, making z/OS Java a solid language/platform choice with good investment protection for the foreseeable future.